uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 **Agency**, or having the right questions: this is the exact dual of expectations – the point at which you're not "minding your own business", but rather trying to promote some greater goal.
 "Agency" sounds like a great thing to brag about, but a lot of partners are not actually willing to walk the walk when it comes to providing you with the presence of mind to provide a path, attention, resources and willingness to act on feedback.

-Indeed, while performance of specific skills is measurable, the ability to innovate, disrupt or otherwise steer achievement is not measurable - up to the point that multiple managers suffer from the McNamara disease of not even acknowledging it as such.
+Indeed, while performance of specific skills is measurable, the ability to innovate, disrupt or otherwise steer achievement is not measurable - up to the point that multiple managers suffer from the [McNamara disease]({% link _posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md %}) of not even acknowledging its existence.

 The above having been said, common wisdom indicates that agency is a highly relevant trait for accomplishment – and therefore - to the extent that one possesses agency – the right hard question to ask would be to ask if that's genuinely promoting  the relationship or just setting one or both of the sides for disappointment.